chris-lovejoy/youtube-titles-and-transcripts/README.md

 This repository contains code and meta-data to (re-)create the *YouTube Titles and Transcripts Dataset* as described in the following paper:

-Christopher Lovejoy, William Davies , Demian Till and Louis Prosser. **The Truth Is In The Title?
+Christopher Lovejoy, William Davies, Demian Till and Louis Prosser. **The Truth Is In The Title?
 Video Title Generation as a novel training objective for video summarisation**.
 May 2021.

 Please cite the following paper in all academic work that uses this dataset: